shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/line-item-model-service.md

 ---
-title : Line Item Model Service description : The Line Item Model service is used to associate custom models to the custom models array. ms.custom : data-science
+title : Data Science - Line Item Model Service description : The Line Item Model service is used to associate custom models to the custom models array. ms.custom : data-science

 ---

-# Line item model service
+# Data Science - Line item model service

 The Line Item Model service is used to associate custom models to the custom models array.
 Compared to the standard Line Item service,